-Do not tow your All Wheel Drive vehicle with any wheels on the ground as vehicle or transaxle damage may occur.
-It is recommended to tow your vehicle using a car-hauling trailer.
+Do not tow your vehicle with any wheels on the ground, as vehicle or transmission damage may occur.
+It is recommended to tow your vehicle with all four (4) wheels off the ground such as when using a car-hauling trailer.
+Otherwise, no recreational towing is permitted.